polarity-lang/polarity-lang.github.io/content/FAQ.md

 # What does the logo depict?

-The logo is inspired by an [artic hare](https://en.wikipedia.org/wiki/Arctic_hare) which has a white winter coat and a dark summer coat.
+The logo is inspired by an [arctic hare](https://en.wikipedia.org/wiki/Arctic_hare) which has a white winter coat and a dark summer coat.
 The fur pattern resembles the yin and yang symbol, playing on the duality between data and codata.
 The logo was designed by Hendrik Süberkrüb.